Chile

 Chile and Argentina share more than 5,000 miles of border, most of them drawn on the imposing peaks of the Andes.
 With over 40 border crossings between the two countries spread over the mountains, the most spectacular is Paso Internacional Los Libertadores, also known as Paso del Cristo Redentor.

-Ojos del Salado is a massive stratovolcano on the Argentina-Chile border and the highest volcano in the world at 6.891m (22,608ft).
-This mountain has been the scenario of several records for attaining the highest altitude aboard a land vehicle.
+Ojos del Salado is a massive stratovolcano on the Argentina-Chile border and the highest volcano in the world at 6,891m (22,608ft) above sea level.
+This mountain has been the scene of several records for attaining the highest altitude aboard a land vehicle.
 It’s one of the highest accessible points by car on Earth.

-Paso de Agua Negra (Black Water Pass) is an international high mountain pass at an elevation of 4.774m (15,662ft) above the sea level, located on the border of Argentina and Chile.
-It's one of the highest roads of Chile.
+Paso de Agua Negra (Black Water Pass) is an international high mountain pass at an elevation of 4.774m (15,662ft) above sea level, located on the border of Argentina and Chile.
+It's one of the highest roads in the country.

 Part of the Panamerican Highway, Ruta Nacional 5 is said to be Chile's longest route.
 It's a notoriously dangerous drive filled with deep valleys, steep drops, and desert.